The Cyclist’s Guide to Neck Pain: 4 Stretches to Prevent Stiffness and Improve Ride Comfort

 Neck pain can be a real drag on an otherwise beautiful bike ride.
 Spending long hours in the saddle bent over your handlebars will inevitably produce some neck stiffness and soreness.
 Depending on how aggressive your riding posture, the forward lean over the handlebars and the subtle rounding of the upper back causes our necks to be in an extended position for long periods of time.
 This posture increases the demand on our muscles, ligaments and joints throughout the spine, inevitably causing us to become tired and sore.

 A proper bike fit will optimize your arm position preventing the handlebars from being too close or too far away (among many other things).
 This will affect the angle of your torso and therefore help with your neck position.
-A bike fit is possibly the #1 intervention for preventing repetitive use injuries, which can include neck, low back, knee and hip pain.
+A bike fit is possibly the #1 intervention for preventing repetitive use injuries, which can include not only neck, but also low back, knee and hip pain.
+Learn more about these cycling pain points in our guide to preventing knee and back trouble on your bike.

 Many local bike shops offer this service, but for a comprehensive, physical therapy-informed approach, check out our Bike Fit services offered at select Therapeutic Associates clinics.